 This website contains adult material and is only suitable for those 18 years or older.
 Click Enter only if you are at least 18 years of age.or Exit

-The responsible ones, however, are always trying to find this healthy balance between their marijuana lifestyle and their love to the herb and their health and productivity in the society, turning the herb into a safer and healthy alternative to alcohol, or any medication for that matter.
-Vaporizers manufacturers realized that, and they've been on an on going quest to provide the best methods and technologies to accommodate this new trend in the society.
+The responsible ones, however, are always trying to find a healthy balance between their marijuana lifestyle and their health and productivity in society.
+The herb can be a safer and healthier alternative to alcohol, or any medication for that matter.
+Vaporizer manufacturers have realized this, and they've been working on methods and technologies to accommodate this new trend in the society.

 Conduction dry herb vaporizers are the most common.
 The dry herb, oil or wax is heated up by coming into contact with something that is already hot.
-This method can sometimes cause inconsistent heating through the product which can cause taste and vape quality issues.
+This method can sometimes cause inconsistent heating through the herb, which can cause taste and vape quality issues.
 However, a quality vaporizer has a ceramic bowl (the oven), which might solve some of those quality issues.

-Few example of vaporizers with conduction technology:
+A few examples of vaporizers with conduction technology:

-Hot air is blown over the dry herb, oil or wax; much like a convection oven.
-This allows all of the product to be heated more evenly and consistently
+Hot air is blown over the dry herb, oil or wax, much like a convection oven.
+This allows all of the product to be heated more evenly and consistently.

-Finally, convection/conduction hybrids vaporizers.
-They're becoming more popular.
-Obviously such unit have a bit of both technologies, which is a good compromise for the battery life.
-Many people believe that the hybrids get the best extraction or at least get an extraction that is similar to convection in terms of efficiency.
+These vaporizers are becoming more popular.
+Obviously this unit has a bit of both technologies, which is a compromise for the battery life.
+Many people believe that hybrids get the best extraction, or at least get an extraction that is similar to convection in terms of efficiency.
 The vapor can be a little harsher though.

-Best hybrid vaporizer in the market:
+Recommended hybrid vaporizers on the market: